 Now, what have we been up to during August?

 If I had to choose one descriptive word for an activity that took up most of our time, it would be undoubtedly walking.
-Up and down the hills [mostly done by me], some with quite a bit more than a 10% gradient, yes, I got the Squire to measure one hill, via a mathematical equation.
+Up and down the hills [mostly done by me], some with quite a bit more than a 10% gradient, yes, I got the Squire to measure one slope, via a mathematical equation.

 It was just out of curiosity as it did feel quite steep.